 You may also notice many of the lymph nodes on the neck become swollen, resulting in a fever at times.
 The skin can also become swollen on the area close to the ear, causing different sounds to become muffled.
 Fortunately, the hearing can immediately be restored once the issue is treated.

 Vertigo is one of the many symptoms associated with surfer’s ear and can make it easy to feel dizzy.
 Surfers can often become disoriented while spending time in the water, putting their safety at risk.
 The dizziness can become more severe over time as the Surfer’s ear progresses, especially if you wait too long to treat it.

 You may experience a spinning sensation and feel like you’re losing your balance at times.

 The vertigo will likely immediately dissipate once the surgery is performed to remove the excess bone in the ear canal.

 Although surfer’s ear is a common issue among those who spend a lot of time in the water, there are still ways to prevent it.
 It’s important to keep the ears dry after spending time surfing or swimming.

 Experts recommend wearing ear plugs that fit to wear as you spend time surfing.
 Look for ear plugs that are made specifically for your ear to prevent them from falling out.
 Local drugstores also sell putty that you can put near your ear canal to make it fit perfectly as you manipulate it.

-Ear drops are also effective and help the ear canal thoroughly dry.
+As a preventative measure to keep infection out of the ears use ear drops to help the ear canal thoroughly dry.
 Avoid using drops that contain alcohol, which is known for drying out the skin too much and can cause infections.